 Philanthropy Day Long Island is an annual conference of the Association of Fundraising Professionals of Long Island (AFPLI.)
-This all-day conference includes lots of helpful workshops, as well as awards.
+This all-day conference includes lots of helpful workshops, as well as awards to notable nonprofits.

 Decide How Philanthropy Will Affect Your Organization

-For example, I am on the board of Suffolk Independent Living Organization (SILO), a disability rights and advocacy organization.
-Since we do not raise enough funds to cover broad operational costs, we might decide to use certain funds for a specific project, such as a special event or service.
+Defining philanthropy’s role in your organization will help build a culture of philanthropy.
+For example, I am on the board of Suffolk Independent Living Organization (SILO), a disability rights and advocacy agency.
+Since private donations do not cover broad operational costs, we might decide to use certain funds for a specific project, such as a special event or service.
+This would generate excitement and potentially encourage new stories about how the service improves people’s lives.
+When business owners and private donors strongly identify with a mission or goal, and they can envision how their money will directly impact people they care about, their donor likelihood and amount increases.

-There are different types of success: program success, fundraising success, and There are many ways to recognize success.
+Success recognition makes donations more meaningful.
+There are different types of success: program success, fundraising success, and honors and awards, to name just a few.
+Ways to recognize success include:

 - Sharing individual success stories.